coreh/qrar/README.md

   - Animated GIF
   - Video (MP4)
   - Print-ready PDF montage
+- **Webcam support**:
+  - Live scanning - Point your webcam at QR codes and decode in real-time
+  - Streaming - Transfer files between machines by cycling QR codes on one screen and scanning with a webcam on the other
+  - Live camera preview in the terminal via half-block Unicode characters (requires ImageMagick)
 - **Video/PDF input** - Extract and decode QR codes from video files or multi-page PDFs
 - **Robust decoding**:
   - Multiple QR codes per image (e.g., printed sheets)